 Auburn Hills Campus

 This program leads to a certificate with a specialization in CAD Product Design.
 Program graduates are prepared for occupations and careers in manufacturing industries.
-Reverse engineering and rapid prototyping further enhance the learning experience.
+Rapid prototyping and co-op opportunities further enhance the learning experience.

-The Product Design option focuses on the foundation in utilizing the computer as a tool in engineering analysis, design, machine tool, robotics, industrial technology, and manufacturing systems.
+The Product Design option focuses on Advanced Part Design for product development, modeling techniques building parametric models, data organization, and design animation.
+This option also introduces procedures involved in tool & dies design.
 Students will apply knowledge of systems, software configurations and design principles in solving increasingly complex product design problems involving various manufacturing materials.

 |CAD 1101||Introduction to CAD||4|